chris-tanyx/YingXinTan.github.io/TRC5901_Project_page.md

 | 1  | None  |
 | 2  | Pixel Normalisation  |

-By comparing the values in Table I, it proves that ample data pre- processing greatly improves model predictions.
+By comparing the values in Table I, it proves that ample data pre-processing greatly improves model predictions.

 #### *4.2 Optimiser selection*
 #### *4.3 Fully Connected layers*